Gamethread: White Sox at Blue Jays

 : @FDSportsbook

+The lineup looks a bit different tonight, with AJ Pollock leading off and back in the lineup after feeling a bit under the weather.
+Vaughn will continue in the 2-spot, with Abreu behind him.
+Luis Robert is finally back and playing DH tonight, while Jake Burger takes third base.
+Leury García is at second, followed by Adam Engel in center.
+Reese McGuire will look to rake against his old team again, as Danny Mendick is in at shortstop closing out the lineup.

-Starting a 6-game homestand looking for our 6th straight win! #NextLevel pic.twitter.com/QUwNGuf81c— Toronto Blue Jays (@BlueJays) May 31, 2022
+Going for our 7th straight win on @TeoscarH Bobblehead Night!— Toronto Blue Jays (@BlueJays) June 1, 2022

 Loading comments...